plainC/wondermacros/docs/objects.md

 a constructor or a destructor, and `W_NEW` cannot create instances of that class.

+### JSON Serialization

+Initial JSON serialization support has been started.
+To build JSON serialization automatically for a class add `#define BUILD_JSON` to the class file.
+Each property in the class must support serialization.
+This can be done by adding fourth argument to `VAR` macro.
+For example, `VAR(read,int,x,JSON(int))`.
+The proper callbacks must be linked with the exceutable.
+The type for each `to_string` method is the following:

+`int json_type_<type name>_to_string(void* self, char* buffer, size_t size)`

+### Array properties and bit fields

+It is possible to declare a fixed size array property using additional declaration with `Array(...)` macro.
+For example, `VAR(public,int,items,Array(2))` declares one-dimensional array of two integers.
+Multi-dimensional arrays are defined by adding dimensions to `Array` macro.

+Sometimes we might want to save space, and declare properties with bit field length.
+For example, `VAR(public,unsigned,tiny,Bits(3))` declares a property taking just three bits.
+This, however, saves space only when multiple properties are delared sequentially and they fit into a word boundary.
+Note that to use bit fields you must define `#define USE_BIT_FIELDS` in the class file, and JSON serialization cannot be used for that class.

+### Restrictions

+Do not use the following names when specifing the name of a property.
+They are reserved for other purposes.
+* the name of the class (e.g. `VAR(read,int,Point)` is not valid in `Point` class
+* `klass`
+* all reserved words in the C language

+Do not use the following names when specifing the name of a method.
+They are reserved for other purposes.
+* `meta`
+* `free`
+* all reserved words in the C language

 ### Source code and other examples

 The source code of the previous example can be found